 It’s important to remind the client how complex a language we’re setting out to work with.
 The client might not even imagine that typefaces could cause any issues.
 If something comes up, finding a free Cyrillic typeface takes a matter of minutes.
 However, having seen the results of your work in-game, you’ll be disappointed.
 Granted, it’ll do the trick, but you won’t want to brag about it.

-Always telling the client about Cyrillic typefaces and offering your own options is the first way you can help make sure the text will end up displaying correctly and elegantly on a screen.
+Always telling the client, if you a translator or localization studio or translation agency, about Cyrillic typefaces and offering your own options is the first way you can help make sure the text will end up displaying correctly and elegantly on a screen.

 Ask About Typefaces